When dressing business casual for the office, you may wonder which shoes are and aren’t appropriate.

 Chelsea boots are laceless boots with elastics on the side which makes them easy to slip on.

-While traditionally they’re considered on the casual side, they’re versatile shoes that can be paired both with a suit and chinos.
+While traditionally they’re considered on the casual side, these versatile slip on shoes can be paired both with a suit and chinos.
 Suede Chelsea boots are more casual than leather ones.

-Just a tip though – make sure your pants are tailored well to fit around the boots rather than pooling up on top of it, making for a sloppy lack of attention to detail that can ruin your entire look.
+Just a tip though – make sure your pants are tailored well to fit around these business casual boots rather than pooling up on top of it, making for a sloppy lack of attention to detail that can ruin your entire look.